eclipse/kiso-testing/docs/examples/how_to_connector.rst

   Requires one positional argument ``timeout`` and one keyword argument ``raw``, used to deserialize the data when receiving it.

+Additional to the interfaces, the auxiliary, during the channel opening phase, populated `self.callback`.
+If an asynchronous behaviour can be implemented, `self.callback` should be called to trigger a `_cc_receive()` call.

 Class definition and instanciation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^